Cloud software stocks — which soared to dizzying heights during the pandemic — have been in a painful downward spiral since November.

 Bouts of intense volatility are nothing new for software stocks.
 In recent years, software companies as a group have sustained steep declines of 20% to 35% about every 18 months, so investors must have strong stomachs and no small amount of patience.

 “My approach to these periods has been consistent,” Gaertner says.
 “I focus on long-term fundamentals and see if the market opens up opportunities to build positions at attractive prices.
 We may only see these prices for a short time or not at all, so the key is to be ready.”

 Frequent corrections have been the norm for software stocks

 Many industries experience periods of innovation and rapid growth, but the software industry is unique for sustaining unusually high rates of growth for long periods.

 “I cannot identify another industry that has the growth duration characteristics of the software industry.
 These companies have expanded scale and improved business models at a pace that is rare in any industry,” Gaertner says.
 “Over time, the market has tended to underestimate just how long these companies can grow at elevated rates.”

-Consider Workday, which offers HR management software as a subscription service through the cloud.
-When the company went public in 2012, it was adding roughly $100 million of recurring revenue a year.
-Today, best-in-class software companies can potentially add about $100 million in recurring revenue per quarter, Gaertner says.
+Consider Workday, which offers HR management software as a subscription through the cloud.
+When the company went public in 2012, it was adding roughly US$100 million of recurring revenue a year.
+Today, best-in-class software companies can potentially add about US$100 million in recurring revenue per quarter, Gaertner says.
 “And I expect that potential growth rate to double again over the next few years,” he adds.